tomgreef/H2O-delivery-app/README.md

 - The system will keep track of the total of bottles in the warehouse.
 - The system will notify about needing refills for bottles.
 - The system will authorize actions by roles.
-- The system will allow the user to add broken bottles to a client.
+- The system will allow the user to add broken bottles to a customer.
-- The system will allow the user to add lost bottles to a client.
+- The system will allow the user to add lost bottles to a customer.
-- The system will show when the rent is due for a client on a delivery list.
+- The system will show when the rent is due for a customer on a delivery list.
-- The system will be able to update the delivery date of a client by swiping right.
+- The system will be able to update the delivery date of a customer by swiping right.
-- The system will be able to delete the delivery of a client by swiping right.
+- The system will be able to delete the delivery of a customer by swiping right.
-- The system will ask the user to enter the amount of bottles for the delivery of a client, or list of clients in a one by one order.
+- The system will ask the user to enter the amount of bottles for the delivery of a customer, or list of customers in a one by one order.
 - The system will ask the user to enter the delivery date.
 - The system will always show the default settings on creating a delivery.
-- The system will be able to configure the default settings of a client, such as amount of water ordered, route day, weekly/monthly delivery and position in route.
+- The system will be able to configure the default settings of a customer, such as amount of water ordered, route day, weekly/monthly delivery and position in route.
 - The system will be able to create a delivery of any product.
-- The system will show in the delivery list each product that is meant to be given to the client.
+- The system will show in the delivery list each product that is meant to be given to the customer.
 - The system will show the total amount do of the delivery.
+- The system will show the info of the van and the total products it holds that is asigned to the driver or any other van available.
+- The system will show the products held in the warehouse.

 ### External Interface Requirements